 The maximum weekly benefit amount a claimant can receive is 55% of the average weekly wage.
-For 2022 this amount was set at \$499 or 55% of the average weekly wage as derived from the average weekly wage from the year 2020 which was \$908.47.
+For 2023, this amount was set at \$532, or 55% of the average weekly wage as derived from 2021's average weekly wage of \$967.42.

-In 2020 the pandemic caused an unusually high number of lower income workers to lose their jobs and since unemployment insurance benefits are determined based on earnings, an unprecedented number of claimants received a lower-than-average unemployment insurance benefit amount causing a dip in the overall average weekly benefit amount.
+In 2020, the pandemic caused an unusually high number of low income workers to lose their jobs.
+Since unemployment insurance benefits are determined based on earnings, an unprecedented number of claimants received a lower-than-average unemployment insurance benefit amount, causing a dip in the overall average weekly benefit amount, see figure 2.

-The relationship between the average weekly wage and the average weekly benefit amount is important in that it shows the degree to which average benefits replace average wages.
+The relationship between the average weekly wage and the average weekly benefit amount is important because it shows the degree to which average benefits replace average wages.

-The average weekly benefit amount for all claimants during 2021 was \$327.25, up 18.1% from the previous year.
+The average weekly benefit amount for all claimants during 2022 was \$376.03, up 14.9% from the previous year.

 In 1992, the maximum weekly benefit amount was indexed to 60% of average wages.
-In 2005, the maximum benefit amount was indexed to tax rates and began fluctuating from 52% to 60% as tax rates moved up and down.
+In 2005, the maximum weekly benefit amount was indexed to tax rates and began fluctuating from 52% to 60% as tax rates moved up and down.
 In 2018, the maximum weekly benefit amount was fixed to 55% of average weekly wages.

 The ratio between the average weekly benefit amount and the average weekly wage represents the average wage replacement a claimant receives in benefits.
-Table 3 shows this ratio decreased in 2020.
-This is due to the impact of the pandemic, when a larger-than-normal number of benefit claimants received lower-than-average weekly benefit amounts.
-In 2021, the ratio recovers from the dip experienced in 2020 to a level more in line with normal trends.
+Table 3 shows this ratio decreased in 2020 due to the impact of the pandemic, when a larger-than-normal number of benefit claimants received lower-than-average weekly benefit amounts.
+In 2021, the ratio recovered from the dip experienced in 2020 to a level more in line with normal trends.

-Taxable-to-Total Wages Ratio
+Taxable-to-total wages ratio

-The taxable-to-total ratio is the percent of total wages against which tax rates are applied.
+The taxable-to-total ratio is the percentage of total wages against which tax rates are applied.
 This ratio is an important measure in program financing because it indicates cross-subsidization of program costs among the various industry groups.